Medicare Boot Camp® - Hospital Version

 • Billing of non-covered outpatient services

-• Treatment of conditions arising during or from a non-covered stay
+• Treatment of conditions arising during or from a non-covered inpatient stay

 Module 7: Medicare Outpatient Payment Systems